Kananaskis Country

 Mount Shark

-There is generally a good base at Mt Shark but a few hazards still exist, such as a few drainage dips and possible exposed ground or rocks (on the two usual tight corners on Ursa Major and Hercules.
+There is generally still a decent base at Mt Shark but sun exposed areas are thinning and there is possible exposed ground or rocks (on the two usual tight corners on Ursa Major and Hercules).

 Notes: